Khovanskii bases, higher rank valuations and tropical geometry: Valuation constructed from a weighting matrix

 It follows from Lemma \ref{lem-negativeGregion} and Proposition \ref{prop-st-monomial-adapted-basis} that if $I$ is a homogeneous ideal with respect to a positive grading on $\k[\x]$ then any weight quasivaluation $\v_\w$ can be equipped with an adapted basis.
+From now on we denote the associated graded algebra of the weight quasivaluation $\v_\w$ by $\gr_\w(A)$.
+The following lemma describes the graded algebra $\gr_{\w}(A)$ in terms of the initial ideal $\In_\w(I)$ of $I \subset \k[\x]$.